Ashwagandha: benefits, dosage, contraindications

 Adaptogen

-Ashwagandha is known for being an adaptogenic plant, which may be due to withanolide glycosides.
+Ashwagandha is known as an adaptogenic plant, which may be due to withanolide glycosides.
 Adaptogens tend to reduce the perception of stress.
-Although the mechanism is not well understood in the case of Ashwagandha, it could be linked to the prevention of stress-induced NADPH diaphorase increase.
-Moreover, this anti-stress effect seems to be linked to the attenuation of serum corticosteroid levels, which are hormones often elevated in response to stress.
-Studies also indicate that Ashwagandha might reduce the increase in dopamine receptors, a neurotransmitter, in a brain region called the corpus striatum, affected by stress.
-There are also anxiety-reducing effects, secondary to the anti-stress properties, but Ashwagandha might also exert direct effects (via serotonergic and GABAergic signaling).
+Although the mechanism is not well understood in the case of Ashwagandha, it may be related to preventing a stress-induced increase in NADPH diaphorase.
+On the other hand, this anti-stress effect appears to be linked to the attenuation of serum corticosteroid levels, hormones often elevated in response to stress.
+Studies also indicate that Ashwagandha may reduce the stress-induced increase in dopamine receptors, a neurotransmitter, in a brain region called the corpus striatum, which is affected by stress.
+There are also anxiety-reducing effects secondary to the anti-stress properties, but Ashwagandha may also exert direct effects (via serotonergic and GABAergic signaling).

 Usages associés